charlesvissol/debiandesktop-hardening/README.md

 # debiandesktop-hardening

 > Important
-> For Debian 11.6 KDE Desktop with the 2.4 release of these script Lynis audit score is **79/100**.
+> These scripts are usable for Debian 11 and Debian 12.
+Some of them are specific to KDE environment, but for the main part of these script, you can run this "bundle" in the major part of Debian family distros.
+> Use them as you want, they are made for the community.
+> When we run all of them, we reach the score of 82/100 using Lynis control
 <br>
 This repository's goal aims to help you hardening your Debian11.x/KDE environment and use it securely on the internet.